 - Institute of Engineering Education, Chinese Taipei;

-- The Hong Kong Institution of Engineers, China;
+- The Hong Kong Institution of Engineers, Hong Kong, SAR of China;

 - Engineers Ireland;